lightbend/cloudflow/installer/README.md

 Some extra considerations are needed when integrating EFS with EKS.
 Please make sure the user launching the cluster satisfies the security groups requirements explained [here](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-create-security-groups.html).

 ## Uninstall Procedure

+In case of a failed installation, or if you simply want to uninstall entirely, run `./uninstall-cloudflow.sh`.

+## Uninstall Procedure